vikejs/vike-node/packages/vike-node/README.md

 # `vike-node`

 > [!WARNING]
-> **BETA**
-> This package will have relatively frequent breaking changes
+> This package is in **beta** and will have relatively frequent breaking changes.

 Server integration for Vike.

-With this extension, your server code is transpiled with Vite.
+With this extension, your server is transpiled with Vite.
+So that you don't need `ts-node`/`tsx` anymore.

-In development, the server process is restarted when a change is detected in some of your server files.
+In development, the server process is restarted when a change is detected.

 [Installation](#installation)
 [Custom `pageContext`](#custom-pagecontext)